canlilar/binderhub-deploy-gke/README.md

 ```

 You need to create a file called `config.json` which has the format described in the code block below.
-Fill the quotation marks with your desired namespaces, etc.
+Fill the quotation marks with your desired namespaces, etc. and be sure to delete all the // green text you see before using it.
 `config.json` is git-ignored so sensitive information, such as passwords and Service Accounts, cannot not be pushed to GitHub.

 - For a list of available data centre regions and zones, [see here](https://cloud.google.com/compute/docs/regions-zones).
   This should be something like `us-central1` for a region and `us-central1-a` for a zone.
-- For a list of available Linux Virtual Machines, [see here](https://cloud.google.com/compute/docs/machine-types).
+- For the "machine_type", a list of available Linux Virtual Machines, [see here](https://cloud.google.com/compute/docs/machine-types).
   This should be something like, for example `n1-standard-2`.
 - The versions of the BinderHub Helm Chart can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub) and are of the form `0.2.0-<commit-hash>`.
   It is advised to select the most recent version unless you specifically require an older one.

+ ### :key: Create a Service Account key

+This script will access your Google Cloud account using a [Service Account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+[Create one now](https://console.cloud.google.com/apis/credentials/serviceaccountkey) in the console using the following settings:

+1. Select the project you are going to use (in the blue bar along the top of the browser window).
+2. Under "Service account", select "New service account".
+3. Give it any name you like!
+4. For the Role, choose "Project -> Editor".
+5. Leave the "Key Type" as JSON.
+6. Click "Create" to create the key and save the key file to your system.

+You will provide the path to this file under `credentials_file` in `config.json` described above.

+> :rotating_light: The service account key file provides access to your Google cloud project.
+> It should be treated like any other secret credential.
+> Specifically, it should **never** be checked into source control. :rotating_light:

 ```json
 {